Ontology

 From the Ontology window, you can:

-Change the application or bot you're viewing
+Change the application/bot you're viewing

-View all Entity Classes
+View all Entity Classes in the left panel

 Add a New Entity